chriskyfung/amp-affiliately-jekyll-theme/README.md

 2. Rename the copies to have a filename like `<filename>.thumb.<ext>`, _e.g._ `cover-image.thumb.png`.
 3. Rescale it to a height of **150px**.

-By default, the thumbnail of featured images is cropped at the center inside the cards of the Featured Boxes/Lists.
+By default, the thumbnail of featured images is cropped at the center inside the cards of the list/grid of Featured Posts.
 A new variable for the thumbnail positioning was added to the theme on 2020-10-07.
 You can now change the image position to the _left_ or _right_ by appending a `fit` option to the `image` variable, _e.g._:

 ```yaml
 image: